Beating Depression

 - increase serotonin naturally

-- increase dopamine naturally
+- increase dopamine spikes naturally

 Develop better, longer, deep sleep to clean the brain